UCI-GDIM32-W25/in-class-activities-topetea2-yoshi/README.md

 - Here's another bullet point entry.

+# Week 10

+## Activity 1:

+In attendance: Ruth Sun, Armando Topete, and Micheal A. Lopez

+## Activity 2:

 Remove all placeholder text in order to get full credit for README file formatting.